dotnet/docs/docs/core/install/windows.md

 The following table is a list of currently supported .NET releases and the versions of Windows they're supported on.
 These versions remain supported until either the version of [.NET reaches end-of-support](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) or the version of [Windows reaches end-of-life](https://support.microsoft.com/help/13853/windows-lifecycle-fact-sheet).

 > [!TIP]
-> As a reminder, this table applies to modern .NET (as opposed to .NET Framework). .NET Framework downloads can be found [here](https://dotnet.microsoft.com/download/dotnet-framework).
+> As a reminder, this table applies to modern .NET (as opposed to .NET Framework).
+To install .NET Framework, see the [.NET Framework Installation guide](../../framework/install/index.md).

 Windows 10 versions end-of-service dates are segmented by edition.
 Only **Home**, **Pro**, **Pro Education**, and **Pro for Workstations** editions are considered in the following table.
 Check the [Windows lifecycle fact sheet](https://support.microsoft.com/help/13853/windows-lifecycle-fact-sheet) for specific details.